canonical/craft-parts/docs/reference/part_properties.rst

 The tag to use to select a particular revision of the source code obtained from a repository.

+.. _source_type:

 source-type
 -----------
 **Type:** one of "deb", "file", "git", "local", "rpm", "snap", "tar", "zip" |br|
 **Step:** pull

 The type of container for the source code.
 If not specified, Craft Parts will attempt to auto-detect the source type.
+A list of supported formats can be found in the :mod:`craft_parts.sources` file.

+.. _stage:

 stage
 -----